-After 9/11 and following crackdowns in other countries, Yemen became increasingly important as a base of operations for al-Qaeda.
+After 9/11 and following crackdowns in other countries, Yemen became increasingly important to al-Qaeda as a base of operations.
 In September 2008, al-Qaeda launched an attack on the U.S. embassy in Yemen that killed 19 people, including an American woman.
-Yemen's importance to al-Qaeda increased further in January 2009 when al-Qaeda members who had been pushed out of Saudi Arabia merged with the Yemeni branch to form Al-Qaeda in the Arabian Peninsula (AQAP).
-This affiliate quickly emerged as one of the leading terrorist threats to the U.S. In 2010, CIA analysts assessed that AQAP posed a more urgent threat to U.S. security than the al-Qaeda general command based in Afghanistan/Pakistan.14
+Yemen became still more important to al-Qaeda in January 2009 when al-Qaeda members who had been pushed out of Saudi Arabia merged with the Yemeni branch to form Al-Qaeda in the Arabian Peninsula (AQAP).
+This affiliate quickly emerged as one of the leading terrorist threats to the U.S. In 2010, CIA analysts assessed that AQAP posed a more urgent threat to U.S. security than the al-Qaeda general command based in Afghanistan/Pakistan.14 airliner bound for Detroit on Christmas Day 2009.15 He was also tied to plots to poison food and water supplies, as well as to launch ricin and cyanide attacks,16 and is suspected of involvement in the November 2010 plot to dispatch parcel bombs to the U.S. in cargo planes.
+Additionally, Awlaki reportedly was a key influence on Major Nidal Hassan, the U.S. Army psychiatrist who perpetrated the 2009 Fort Hood, Texas, shootings that killed 13 soldiers.17

 Much of this threat centered initially on AQAP's Anwar al-Awlaki, a charismatic American-born Yemeni cleric who directed several terrorist attacks on U.S. targets before being killed in a drone air strike in September 2011.
-Awlaki had an operational role in the plot executed by Umar Farouk Abdulmutallab, the failed suicide bomber who sought to destroy an airliner bound for Detroit on Christmas Day 2009.
-He was also tied to plots to poison food and water supplies, as well as to launch ricin and cyanide attacks, and is suspected of playing a role in the November 2010 plot to dispatch parcel bombs to the U.S. in cargo planes.
-Additionally, Awlaki reportedly was a key influence on Major Nidal Hassan, the U.S.
+Awlaki had an operational role in the plot executed by Umar Farouk Abdulmutallab, the failed suicide bomber who sought to destroy an